Those who have served in the military are about twice as likely to develop ALS as those who have not served2,3

 Provides resources, education, and support to caregivers of veterans5

-Provides access to treatment, including RADICAVA® IV1
+Provides access to treatment for ALS, including RADICAVA (edaravone)®1

 Offers some benefits to a veteran's spouse or children, even if the veteran has passed away due to ALS6